-Precisely which variables will be available will depend on the alarm and also on the Checkmk-version and edition being used.
+Precisely which variables will be available will depend on the type of notification and also on the Checkmk version and edition being used.

 Alongside the trick with the

-env there are two further ways of getting a complete list of all variables:
+env command there are two further ways of getting a complete list of all variables:

-Changing up the log levels for
+Changing up the log level for

 Below is a list of the most important variables:

-Home directory for the instance, e.g.,
+Home directory of the site, e.g.,

-The instance name, e.g.,
+Site name, e.g.,